fat/zoom.js/README.md

 ### Awesome Features

-zoom.js will automatically close when the user clicks out of it, or presses the escape key.
+zoom.js will automatically close when the user clicks out of it, scrolls away, or presses the escape key.

 Super simple to use.
 Looks pretty.
 What more do you want?!